Tuff Harris: New Orleans Saints

 The New Orleans Saints signed Harris on May 27, 2008.
 He was released by the team on July 30 due to ankle injuries.

 Tennessee Titans

 Harris was signed by the Tennessee Titans on August 19, 2008.
 He was waived on August 29 and re-signed to the team's practice squad on September 1.
 Harris was signed from the practice squad to the active roster on November 22 after cornerbacks Reynaldo Hill and Eric King were placed on injured reserve.

 The Titans waived Harris on September 4, 2009.

 Pittsburgh Steelers

 Harris was signed to the Pittsburgh Steelers practice squad on September 7, 2009.
 He was signed to active roster on January 6, 2010.
 Pittsburgh waived Harris on August 8, 2010.

 Personal life

 Tuff is married to Mary (Hasselberg) Harris.
 Mary is from Staples, Minnesota.
 The two met while Mary was playing golf at the University of Montana and Tuff was on the football team.
 Tuff is an enrolled member of the Apsaalooke Nation (Crow Tribe) and is also of Northern Cheyenne descent.
+He played with deering Junior high football he played with the Springfield family in Lodge Grass Montana.